 - Care for a covered service member

-- FMLI benefits are also available for leave reasons under Connecticut’s domestic violence leave law.
+- Benefits are also available for leave reasons under Connecticut’s domestic violence leave law.

-The collection of contributions for covered individuals will begin on January 1, 2021, with payment of benefits beginning by January 1, 2022.
+The collection of contributions for covered individuals began on January 1, 2021, with payment of benefits set to begin by January 1, 2022.

 Covered employees include individuals who have earned at least $2,325 during the employee's highest earning quarter within the base period (the first four of the five most recently completed quarters) and:

 - Have been employed by an employer in the previous 12 weeks, or